-Even with the expected net proceeds from the global offering, we may need to raise additional capital in the future to develop and commercialize our drug candidates and IVD test, including future clinical trials that may be required by regulatory authorities.
-However, we believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our clinical trials that have already commenced, including the conduct of our ongoing Phase 3 clinical trial of elafibranor in NASH patients at least through interim results expected to be reported by the end of 2019.
+Even with the expected net proceeds from the global offering, and depending on our ability to generate sufficient revenues from the future potential commercialization of our drug candidates and IVD test, we may need to raise additional capital in the future to develop and commercialize our drug candidates and IVD test, including future clinical trials that may be required by regulatory authorities.

 We have based these estimates on assumptions that may prove to be incorrect, and we could use our available capital resources sooner than we currently expect.